Ellora Caves, Kailasanatha Temple

 |UNESCO World Heritage status:||1983, No.243|

 The last great cave temples of India are Ellora Caves – group of 34 monasteries and temples made at the ancient trade route between the nearby Paihan and the important city of Ujjain.
 Not that many know that in total in this area there are more than 100 rock cut caves but these 34 are located closer together (their entrances are spread along the cliff face for a bit more than 2 km), have common interesting history and magnificent architecture and art.
-These "royal" caves were hewn in the vertical basalt cliff of the Charandri hill (Sahyadari Hills) circa 630 – 1000 AD.
+These "royal" caves were hewn in the vertical basalt cliff of the Charandri hill (Sahyadari Hills) sometimes around 630 – 1000 AD.
 Some sources state that some caves are older – from 550 AD.

 Caves are numbered from 1 to 34 starting from the south-east to the north-west.
 In Ellora Caves this numbering means much more than just simple numbers attributed by scientists for the convenience.
 In general smaller numbers here mean older caves with somewhat less elaborate interiors, while larger number is attributed to newer cave which has more exquisite sculptures and other artwork.